Skip Nav Destination

 Published: 01 June 2010

-... arousal simultaneously and then on the single dimension of emotionality .
+... and arousal simultaneously and then on the single dimension of emotionality .
 The response profiles were compared using cross-correlation analysis, and an analysis of responses to musical feature turning points, which isolate instances of change in musical features thought to influence valence and arousal...

 Journal Articles